 - supportive for immune health on several levels

 - high antibacterial activity, effective against many common pathogenic bacteria

 - supportive for oral health

-- anti-cavity effects thanks to presence of sucrose monolaurate
+- anti-cavity effects thanks to the presence of sucrose monolaurate

 - anti-dermatophytic activity

 - anti-diabetic effect, supportive for prevention and treatment of diabetes